 “They want to help the veterans, but a six-foot pile, that’s pretty depressing,” he said.

-It’s even harder for people like Lynn Callaway, a 58-year-old Air Force veteran who was awarded the Air Force commendation medal for her services during Operation Babylift, when children were airlifted from Vietnam after the fall of Saigon.
+It’s even harder for people like Lynn Callaway, a 58-year-old Air Force veteran who was awarded the Air Force commendation medal for her services during Operation Babylift, when children were airlifted from Vietnam before the fall of Saigon.

 Callaway submitted a claim in 2005 for service-connected fibromyalgia, a disorder that causes pain and fatigue, but was denied benefits by the VA.
 She appealed the decision but it took six years to get a hearing before the Board of Veterans Appeals in January.
 The judge ruled in her favor and sent her claim to the Roanoke regional office in March to get a disability rating.